tock/tock/doc/reference/trd104-syscalls.md

 All of the system call classes except Yield and Exit are non-blocking.
-When a userspace process calls a Subscribe, Command, Allow, Read-Only Allow, or Memop syscall, the kernel will not put it on a wait queue.
-Instead, it will return immediately upon completion.
-The kernel scheduler may decide to suspend the process due to a timeslice expiration or the kernel thread being runnable, but the system calls themselves do not block.
-If an operation is long-running (e.g., I/O), its completion is signaled by an upcall (see the Subscribe call in 4.2).
+When a userspace process calls a Subscribe, Command, Allow, Read-Only Allow, or Memop syscall, the kernel will not put the process on a wait queue while handling the syscall.
+Instead, the kernel will complete the syscall and prepare the return value for the syscall immediately.
+The kernel scheduler may not, however, run the process immediately after handling the syscall, and may instead decide to suspend the process due to a timeslice expiration or the kernel thread being runnable.
+If an operation is long-running
+(e.g., I/O), its completion is signaled by an upcall (see the Subscribe call in 4.2).